hssx129867-sys/HendrixCode/classes/QUICK_START.md

 - 📖 [Full Beginner's Guide](BEGINNERS_GUIDE.md) - Read when you have more time
 - 🎮 [Roblox Studio](https://www.roblox.com/create) - Make games here!
 - 💬 [Create an Issue](../../issues) - Ask questions or share ideas!
+yes, can you give me how old my app on a different app

 **GO CREATE SOMETHING AWESOME!** 🌟